We often get “what if” questions that really do not prove fruitful for discussion. After all, “what ifs” are merely speculation.

 But this time I was fascinated by a question: would Paul argue against evolutionists?
 If we jump back to Paul and consider his missionary journeys, sermons, and epistles, he saw a great number of people and surely encountered a great number of beliefs.
 Taking a closer look at the Scriptures, one verse specifically “jumped” out at me, a verse that is rarely considered:

-Then certain Epicurean and Stoic philosophers encountered him.
-And some said, “What does this babbler want to say?”
-Others said, “He seems to be a proclaimer of foreign gods,” because he preached to them Jesus and the resurrection.
+Some of the Epicurean and Stoic philosophers also conversed with him.
+And some said, “What does this babbler wish to say?”
+Others said, “He seems to be a preacher of foreign divinities”—because he was preaching Jesus and the resurrection.
 (Acts 17:18)

 The Epicureans were the evolutionists of the day!
 They typically held to a belief derived from Epicurus that there were no gods that intervened in the world.
 They believed that these gods, like men, were made of matter and that over long ages atoms, the basic component of all matter, gave rise to life and that life gave rise to higher life such as mankind.

 Sound familiar?
 It should because in its basic form their beliefs mimic the evolutionary worldview of today.
-Of course, there are some differences from the modern views of evolution (Lamarckian, traditional Darwinian, Neo-Darwinian, etc.1), but this is likely the first time an evolutionary worldview held any prominence with a group of people (from around 300 BC).
+Of course, there are some differences from the modern views of evolution (Lamarckian, traditional Darwinian, Neo-Darwinian, and so on1), but this is likely the first time an evolutionary worldview held any prominence with a group of people (from around 300 BC).

 The Famous Epicurean Mantra